How to Build C/C++ Barcode Reader App on Raspberry Pi 4

 }

-Finally, build and run the C/C++ barcode reader program:
+Finally, compile and execute the C/C++ barcode reader program:

 mkdir build